fair-acc/gnuradio4/CONTRIBUTING.md

 We reserve the right to close PRs that are not making progress.
 Closed PRs can be reopened again later and work can resume.

 ### Contributor License Agreement
-By contributing your code to OpenCMW you grant us a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy,
+By contributing your code to GNU Radio you grant us a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy,